 This program is designed to help distributors develop a competitive advantage through human capital development.
-Making human capital a competitive advantage for organizations is a long-term process that requires a clear vision, holistic thinking, strategic planning, carefully crafted strategies, and multi-party collaborations.
+Making human capital a competitive advantage for organizations is a long-term process that requires:

-The research efforts generated a diverse set of best practices including five key Talent Practices, which will be taught during a 2-day session with the Talent Assessment and Talent Development tools.
+The research efforts generated a diverse set of best practices including 5 Key Talent Practices, which will be taught during a 2-day session with the Talent Assessment and Talent Development tools.
 This can also be run as a Custom Program.

 - Explore competency based development methods